EmanuelNk/K_Means_Compression/README.md

-# K Means Python implementation
+# K Means full Python implementation

 Full Python Implementation of the K Means algorithm using python (for .wav file compression)